-Nguyen Duc Tuan, a young disabled who had been abandoned by his family tell us his story.
-When I was 11 months old, my parents divorced and I went to live with my grand-parents.
+Nguyen Duc Tuan, a young disabled, who had been abandoned by his family tells us his story.

 At thirteen years old, I quit school because my grand-parents were too poor to pay for my schooling.
 From there on, I lived mainly on the street, and I became a street kid.
 I went to Saigon to find a job and I learned mechanics.
 I found a job but I was not very lucky.
 While I was working on a construction site, I fell down a scaffold and broke my spinal column.

-My employer gave me 14,000,000 dong (about $US 900) as a compensation.
-I went to the hospital to get treatment and that money was rapidly used up.
-I had nobody to help me at that time and I called my parents for help.
-When my mother got the news, she went to the hospital and took care of me for 7 days while waiting for my father to come.
-He only stayed for 3 days and also left me.
+My employer gave me 14,000,000 dong (about $900) as a compensation.
+I went to the hospital to get treatment but that money was rapidly used up.
+I had nobody to help me so I called my parents.
+When my mother got the news, she went to the hospital and took care of me for seven days while waiting for my father to come.
+He only stayed for three days and also left.
 At that time, I really wanted to die.
-After 21 days, I had no more money and had to leave the hospital despite that I had still not recovered from my accident.
+After 21 days, I had no more money left and had to leave the hospital although I still didn’t recover from my accident.

 Fortunately, a Japanese woman helped me get to a physical reeducation center for physiotherapy.
 A retired doctor offered me shelter in Tay Ninh.
 At that point, I realized that I would never walk again.
 Since I spent most of the time seating, I developed really bad bedsores.

-However I did not have the means to get treatment.
+However, I did not have the means to get treatment.
 Luckily, the Japanese lady came back to Vietnam and found me.
 She took me back to Saigon for hospitalization.
 But the hospital refused to take me since I still owed them money from my previous hospitalization.
-The Japanese lady then convinced the hospital to take me in but she could not take care of me on the long-term.
-While at the hospital, I heard about Maison Chance.
+The Japanese lady then convinced the hospital to take me in, but she could not take care of me on the long-term.
+Being hospitalized, I heard about Maison Chance.

-Whereas Tim, a foreigner, has opened her arms and accepted me, and has helped me learn skills from which I can depend on to make a living.
+Whereas Tim, a foreigner, has opened her arms and accepted me, and has helped me learning skills on which I can rely on to make a living.
 With all my heart, I thank her and all those, in foreign countries, who are helping her and Maison Chance.

 Nguyen Duc Tuan